Choosing Fireworks: Larger & Public Displays

 Rockets: Avoid smaller 1.4G rockets at all costs for bigger displays.
 Stick to 1.3G rockets as these are the only rockets that will make an impact in a large space.
 Rockets can drain a lot of your budget and add next to no running time so don’t overdo them.
 That said, the larger £20+ big Category F3 rockets look stunning in a big venue and multiples of these fired together can elevate your finale to near professional levels.
-If you are looking for smaller rockets to pad out sections of your display then our Fireworks Forum community highly rates any variant of the “War Hawk” rocket.
+If you are looking for smaller rockets to pad out sections of your display then my Fireworks Forum community highly rates any variant of the “War Hawk” rocket.
 See this forum post for more info.

 Wheels: As with fountains, probably one to avoid for bigger displays.

 Displays to music

-Although many of our Fireworks Forum members do displays to music, it’s widely considered quite a difficult task to pull off with consumer fireworks.
+Although many of my Fireworks Forum members do displays to music, it’s widely considered quite a difficult task to pull off with consumer fireworks.
 This is because the delay fuses add an element of uncertainty to each firework’s start time.
 Musical displays really need precision timing and this is the preserve of professionals who use instant ignition fireworks and electronic firing systems.
 The best you can hope for with consumer fireworks (unless you start using electrical ignition and being creative with fusing, which is outside of the scope of this article) is general timing, that is to say, your fireworks will roughly go along with the music.